kenshr/Music-Genre-Classification-with-Audio-Features/README.md

 In order to remedy this, I removed the duplicates shrinking my dataset down from 113,000 songs to 77,000 songs.
 This, in turn, imposed some major class imbalances with the largest class having 985 songs while the smallest class contained only 12 songs.

 To mitigate the effects of class imbalance and to get better baseline performance from my models, I made the executive decision to handpick 12 of the largest and most diverse genres to use for my machine learning models.
+Each of these genres had no less than 800 songs.
 This resulted in a final dataset consisting of 10,843 songs.
 The genres I selected are: acoustic, alt-rock, blues, classical, country, dance, deep-house, disco, hardstyle, heavy-metal, k-pop, and tango.

 ## Feature Engineering